 You can email comments or questions to the ASAP Secretariat at firstname.lastname@example.org

 A summary of meeting outcomes and minutes are published after each Aviation Safety Advisory Panel meeting.

 Technical working groups will support the work of the ASAP.

 Where established, technical working groups will provide industry members and relevant technical experts with a forum to provide input on specific technical issues and proposals being considered by the ASAP.
 Each technical working group will be formed as required and disbanded at the completion of the assigned tasks.
 Specific details about technical working groups can be found in the ASAP Terms of Reference.

 Register of experts

-In October 2017, we invited people to register their interest for our technical working groups by completing an online questionnaire.
-More than 500 responses have been received to-date.
+We invite anyone interested in participating in technical working groups to register their interest by completing an online questionnaire.
 Should you wish to express you interest please visit the CASA Consultation Hub.